-Okay, I’ll keep this one short, but I do want to share a quick overview of some of the most valuable books that I have read over the past few months.
+Okay, I’ll keep this one short.
+However, I do want to share a quick overview of the most interesting books I read over the past few months.
 I’ll admit it straight away that the majority of them are probably known to you by know but that doesn’t mean they still can’t be on my list of favourite books.

 Before we dive into the list of books, I do like to mention I have read most of the book below on paper.
 Although I tried to read ebooks on my iPad for several years, I have recently moved back to paper and actually started to like it over reading from a screen.
 Flipping back and forth through pages is easier, it is calmer to the eyes (yes, I promised myself to buy an e-reader sometime sone) and I don’t get distracted that much compared to when I would read on my iPad.

 Like I said.
 You are probably already familiar with a bunch of the books that are on the list.
 But hey, this is my list, you wanted to read it.
 And, I guarantee you that there are some books you have not heard off!
 This one tops the list and it is there for a reason.
 This book, it took me some time to read it from cover to cover, is not meant as a book.
 It is more like a manual that you keep on your desk, in order to refer back to it and refresh your mind every now and then.

 The habits that Stephen Covey lines out in his book are not habits that help you get more done.
 Instead, they are universal habits that help you progress in life.
 They are very wide and high level and in many cases very practical at the same time.
 I personally love the large number of examples with each of the habits that he describes as it really got me thinking about how I want to live my life.

 You won’t find this book on Amazon, simply because it has not been translated to a foreign language.
 Nonetheless, this one had to make it to the list.
 Primarily because it provides a very interesting perspective on verbal mastery (or simply put: being a very effective speaker).
 Here’s the catch: the first half of the book is not about speaking!